 Byrdie Clean?
 Yes

 About the brand: Milk Makeup was conceptualized at the iconic Milk Studios in New York City by a team of creatives.
 The brand’s ethos is “good ingredients and epic payoff."
 It’s loved for its innovative formulas, creative branding, and edgy creative vision.

 About My Skin: Shiny T-zone, dehydrated everywhere else

 My skin changes depending on the time of year, but overall, it’s normal to combination and prone to mild congestion.
 In the summer, excess oil is definitely a concern for me, so I gravitate towards anything with a light texture and fresh result.
-However I don’t like my skin to look flat or dull, so I am picky when it comes to anything with a matte finish.
+However, I don’t like my skin to look flat or dull, so I am picky when it comes to anything with a matte finish.
 I guess the goal is a glow but not grease (I swear I don’t ask for much).

 The Ingredients: Tailor-made for skin prone to congestion

 There’s not really any noteworthy ingredients in the Milk Makeup Blur Stick because it’s not a "treatment" product, but rather a quick fix to improve the skin’s appearance.
 But what really appeals to me is what’s left out of the formula—unlike so many other skin-smoothing primers and moisturizers, the product is made without oils or silicones.
 Don’t get me wrong, these ingredients are totally fine for most people, but if you’re prone to congestion like me, their long-term use can cause issues.
-The fact that this product has such a smooth, velvety texture in their absence is no small feat, either.

 How to Apply: Whenever, wherever